cyberbotics/webots/docs/automobile/sumo-interface.md

 The second one is called at each SUMO step and the argument is the time step.

 Such a plugin can be used for example to change traffic light state in SUMO.

-### Using the SUMO Executables Distributed with Webots

-SUMO is distributed with Webots, it is located in `WEBOTS_HOME/projects/default/resources/sumo`, you can find all the executables in the `bin` folder.
-To be able to use these executables you need first to add `WEBOTS_HOME/projects/default/resources/sumo/bin` to your PATH.
-You will then for example be able to use `netedit` to edit your network files.